swalker-sada/anthos-practice/README.md

 ## Infrastructure Pipeline

-The following illustration provides a detailed view of the pipelines and the resources that are created.
+The following illustration provides a detailed view of the pipelines and the resources that are created, for more information see the [infrastructure pipeline documentation](platform_admins/docs/pipelines.md#infrastructure-pipeline).

 ```mermaid
 %%{init: { 'theme': 'default' } }%%